sigino/CarmaLinkAPI/definingReportConfig.md

 IS_LOW_TIRE_PRESSURE | From the instrument cluster; only available on select vehicles that support this parameter.

 <h2>Optional Conditions</h2>
 The Optional Conditions field identifies `'extra'` conditions that can cause a report to be generated.
 Specifically, a report is created anytime a given condition changes values.
-Presently, only the `'Vehicle Health'` report is allowed to use of these optional conditions.
+Presently, only the `'Vehicle Health'` report is allowed to use optional conditions.

 <h3>optionalCondition value:</h3>
 EMISSION_MONITORS